freohr/yet-another-glog-hack/intents.md

 #### Rules as Referee Tools

-Those rules are for the referee to help them adjudicate the players' action.
+Those rules are for the referee to help them adjudicate the players' action: How to handle Reactions from NPCs, how to handle Morale, the standard difficulty for a PC skill check or save, etc.

 #### Rules as Player Restrictions